PlanetLive/LinearA/axe/README.md

 <a href="/LinearA/img/axe-closeup-actual.png"><img src="/LinearA/img/axe-closeup-actual.png" style="width:100%;min-width:300px; max-width:400px"></a>
 </div><!-- Source: https://simple.wikipedia.org/wiki/Arkalochori_Axe -->

-The two verticle ellipses (...) probably indicate where custom chorus inserts occur to add time-sensitive details to the circulating messages.
+The two verticle ellipses (...) may indicate where custom chorus inserts occur to add time-sensitive details to the circulating messages.
 The second verticle ellipses has 2 lines at the top, which probably indicating a male (warrior) chorus.
 Even today, ellipses continue to mean "more details here"...

 The faces at the top of the first two columns may have been painted white and brown to indicate the female and male focus (musical scale pitch) of the first two columns.
 Since the faces are androgenous, the icons allowed for men to perform in the roles of the earth leaders and the worker/warrier leaders in the second column could be performed by women.
 The first column face may still contain a slight white pigment on the left 2/3.